Jomshir98/bondage-club-extended/README.md

 1. Check your own BCX.
 Enable all modules in BCX confituration (BCX Menu -> Global).
 Ensure that all modules are enabled
 2. Disable UltraBC and
-3. Disable your current BCX - if you're using FUSAM - disable it with addon manager
+3. Disable your current BCX instance (for ex. in FUSAM)
-4.
+4. Add StrictBCX to your tampermonkey
+5. Enjoy!